-In this easy flank steak recipe, the steak is marinated in olive oil and spices and broiled to a perfect medium rare.
+In this easy recipe, flank steak is marinated in olive oil and spices and broiled to a perfect medium rare.
 This effortless recipe is ideal for a weeknight dinner, and the leftovers are perfect in a salad!

 As much as I enjoy ribeye steak, New York steak, and picanha steak, those are usually reserved for special occasions.
 When I cook everyday steaks, I choose cheaper cuts like skirt steak, flat iron steak, and flank steak.
 These cuts tend to be tougher, so you'll want to cook them briefly and cut them across the grain.
 But they'll reward you with a robust, beefy taste!